-Timely Warning Policy -In the event that a situation arises, either on or off campus at any St. John's University site, including its global sites, that, in the judgment of the Executive Director of Public Safety or designee constitutes an ongoing or continuing threat to students and employees, a campus-wide Public Safety Alert will be issued.
-All University employees, students and visitors are encouraged to report criminal activity or activity that poses a continuing threat to the campus community to the Department of Public Safety.
+Timely Warning Policy -In the event that a situation arises, either on or off campus of any St. John's University sites, that, in the judgment of the Executive Director of Public Safety or designee constitutes an ongoing or continuing threat, a campus-wide Public Safety Alert will be issued.
+All University employees, students, and visitors are encouraged to report criminal activity or activity that poses a continuing threat to the campus community to the Department of Public Safety.
 The Executive Director or designee will assess the reported incident for the issuance of a timely waring.
-Timely Warnings will be issued through the University's email system to students, faculty and staff and it will be posted on the Public Safety website.
-Depending on the particular circumstances of the crime, especially in situations that could pose an immediate threat to the community and individuals, the Office of Public Safety may also issue an emergency text and voice message alert through the University emergency Notification System and/or utilize the public address system on campus to alert the community.
+Timely Warnings will be issued through the University's email system to students, faculty, administrators, and staff, and it will be posted on the Public Safety website.
+Depending on the particular circumstances of the crime, especially in situations that could pose an immediate threat to the community and individuals, the Office of Public Safety may also issue an emergency text and voice message alert through the University Emergency Notification System and/or utilize the public address system on campus to alert the community.
 The names of victims will be withheld as confidential.

 Timely Warning Notices - Timely Warnings will be titled "Public Safety Alerts" and will be issued to the affected campus-wide community.
-The warning will be issued through the University's e-mail system.
+The warning will be issued through the University's email system.
 The intent of the warning is to enhance the safety of the community by providing notification of crimes that occur on or nearby campus property and are considered by the Executive Director of Public Safety to present a serious or continuing threat to students and employees.
 "Public Safety Alerts" are issued in compliance with federal law, for Clery Act reportable crimes that occur the University's Clery Act geography, and for reported incidents that in the judgment of the Executive Director of Public Safety or designee constitutes an ongoing or continuing threat.
 Incidents disclosed to a pastoral or professional counselor are exempt from the Timely Warning policy.
+They do not present, nor are they intended to present, a complete picture of crime on campus.
 These alerts also offer a tip that will aid in the prevention of similar occurrences.